SPARC-X/SPARC-X-API/README.md

 # sparc-dft-api

 sparc-dft-api is an ASE based python wrapper for the density functional theory (DFT) code SPARC.
-This wrapper is currently in alpha, so it's performance is not guaranteed.
+This wrapper requires <ins>Python3</ins>, and is currently in alpha, so it's performance is not guaranteed.

 ## Installation:
 The following command should install the package: